Skip to main content

 If you do not file a final report after the election, you will be required to file semiannual reports until you file a final report.
 Officeholders who have filed a final report may still have additional filing requirements.
 See the relevant campaign finance guide for additional information.

 Each form has a companion instruction guide that instructs you how to fill out the form line-by-line.
 Most questions about how to fill out the form can be answered by consulting these instructions.
-Other topics like reporting expenditures from personal funds, reporting staff reimbursements, and reporting credit card expenditures are explained more fully in the reporting resources found in the Helpful Information section on the Campaign Finance Resources page.
+The instruction guide for Form C/OH also includes sections for reporting expenditures from personal funds, reporting staff reimbursements, and reporting credit card expenditures.
+You can also watch various training videos here.

 You must deposit your political contributions in a separate account from any other account you maintain.
 State law does not require this account to be a particular type of account (e.g., a business account), but bank policies may restrict the type of account you can use.
 Please consult your financial institution.

-The laws under the jurisdiction of the Texas Ethics Commission do not require a candidate or political committee to obtain a Tax Identification Number.
+The laws under the jurisdiction of the TEC do not require a candidate or political committee to obtain a Tax Identification Number.
 Please contact the Internal Revenue Service and the Texas Workforce Commission for further information.

 You may use your political funds to pay for most expenses you incur as a candidate or officeholder.
 The primary restriction in using campaign funds is that you cannot convert them to personal use.
-You can consult the commission’s preexisting opinions about permissible and impermissible uses of political funds.
+You can consult the TEC’s advisory opinions regarding permissible and impermissible uses of political funds.

 Additional restrictions exist for payments to close family members, payments to a business of the candidate, and payments from judicial candidates and officeholders to candidates or political committees.
 These restrictions are discussed in more detail in the campaign finance guides.